BBQtime/deformable-convolution-network-DCN-for-head-and-neck-tumor-segmentation/README.md

-# Deformable-convolution-network(DCN) for head-and-neck tumor segmentation with PET/CT and MRI
+# Deformable Convolution Network(DCN) for head-and-neck tumor segmentation with PET/CT and MRI
 3D deformable convolution network(DCN) for head and neck tumor segmentation

 Code for ESTRO21 hight poster :